-The MOVES-Nonroad model automatically applies controls, when applicable, for a given year.
+The NONROAD2008a model automatically applies controls, when applicable, for a given year.
+The latest version of the EDMS model was used.

-The MOVES-Nonroad model spatially allocates equipment populations and emissions.
+The NONROAD2008a model spatially allocates equipment populations and emissions.
 Input files specify the state or county then sets up the population and allocation factor data files for the chosen state.